-The Lightroom Smart Previews feature is one that changed the way millions of photographers organize digital images, edit photos when they travel.
+The Lightroom Smart Previews feature changed how millions of photographers organize digital images and edit photos when they travel.
 I consider it to be one of the most useful and innovative features in Lightroom.

 What are Smart Previews in Lightroom?